hazelybell/estimate-charm/README.md

 # Licensing

-Like [UnnaturalCode][], UnnaturalREST is licensed under the AGPL3+.
+Like [UnnaturalCode][], UnnaturalCode-HTTP is licensed under the AGPL3+.

 © 2014 Eddie Antonio Santos

-UnnaturalREST is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+UnnaturalCode-HTTP is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-UnnaturalREST is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+UnnaturalCode-HTTP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with UnnaturalREST.
+You should have received a copy of the GNU Affero General Public License along with UnnaturalCode-HTTP.
 If not, see http://www.gnu.org/licenses/.

 [UnnaturalCode]: https://github.com/orezpraw/unnaturalcode